 Paddling and boating in Alaska take aquatic adventure to a whole new level.
 The lakes glimmer with clear, cold glacial waters, often reflecting mountain peaks, and the pristine rivers run untamed for hundreds of miles.
 The Kenai Lake is popular for water sports, while Wonder Lake has awe-inspiring views of Denali.
 Kayak to Mendenhall Glacier, outside of Juneau, for a quintessential Alaskan adventure.

 Made famous by the daredevil fishermen of TV’s “Deadliest Catch,” king crab has become synonymous with Alaska’s wild frontier.
 This decadent dish can be eaten by the leg, claw, cluster or in a bisque.
 The rich buttery flavor is one-of-a-kind.
 If you’re looking for the best legs in town, it’s hard to beat the finest crab in the country.

 Culture and History Come Alive

 Alaska is home to over 200 federally recognized indigenous tribes and 100,000 Alaska Natives.
-Celebrate this rich cultural heritage with a visit to one of the small Native villages where traditional customs thrive.
+Celebrate this rich cultural heritage with a visit to one of the small Native villages where traditional customs and crafts are proudly preserved.
 Learn more with a visit to the Alaska Native Heritage Center in Anchorage, the Alaska State Museum in Juneau or the Totem Bight State Historical Park in Ketchikan.

 Alaska’s Native culture was forever changed as visitors and settlers flocked to the state after the Klondike Gold Rush in 1896-1899.
 Step back in time with a tour of the Klondike Gold Rush National Historical Park.
 Stroll through the colorful boomtown of Skagway’s Historic District and explore the Chilkoot Trail and White Pass Trail.